TextSorter

 Practical Use Cases and Addressing URL Edge Cases

-While the extractor is robust, understanding edge cases is crucial.
+While the extractor handles most real-world URL formats well, understanding edge cases is crucial.
 The tool primarily focuses on capturing fully qualified http:// or https:// URLs.
 Malformed URLs, such as those missing a scheme or containing invalid characters, may not be extracted if they deviate too far from standard patterns.
 When processing HTML, the extractor intelligently pulls URLs from common attributes like href in <a> tags or src in <img> tags.
 For Internationalized Domain Names (IDNs), the tool will extract them as they appear in the source text, which is often their Punycode representation (e.g., xn--example-domain-gbd.com) or their Unicode form if the source directly presents it.

 Frequently Asked Questions